Simranbalani/simac-demo/README.md

 # simac-demo
-This is my git repo
+This is my git repo.